 "O, the finest archer!"
 Krishna says to Arjuna, "the yoga of equanimity is to maintain your steadfastness in the face of both success and failure, it is to act with a degree of detachment."

-Often, I’m asked that shouldn’t we be passionate about our pursuits?
+Often, I’m asked, shouldn’t we be passionate about our pursuits?
 Of course, that’s correct.
 Detachment is not a sense of resignation but the understanding that to make objective decisions, I must now and again distance myself from my pursuit so I may gain a different and a better frame of reference.
 You get to see the complete picture then, the three sides of the coin: left, right and standing.

 Detachment is not laziness or avoidance.
 If anything, it is razor-sharp awareness and a heightened state of consciousness.
 When parents allow a child to go far away to pursue his/her dreams, they need a certain degree of detachment to put the best interests of their child ahead of their own preferences.
 It just wouldn’t be possible without that dispassion.
 And the good news is that detachment can be learned, you can turn it into a conscious practice by meditating on the impermanent nature of this world as well as the vastness of this universe.
 It helps you to put things in perspective.